selam88/mirror_gitlab_app/README.md

 The implementation of the project relys on 4 scripts which allow to aumatize specific parts of the project.
 This 4 application script, located in src/ are:
-Markup :
-	- download_data.py: download and store all available data from [Wordlometers](https://www.worldometers.info/coronavirus/)
+	* download_data.py: download and store all available data from [Wordlometers](https://www.worldometers.info/coronavirus/)
-	- format_data.py: preprocess downloaded COVID data into trainable multivariates sequences
+	* format_data.py: preprocess downloaded COVID data into trainable multivariates sequences
-	- train.py: train a model composed of LongShortTermMemory layers with parameters-adjustable architecture
+	* train.py: train a model composed of LongShortTermMemory layers with parameters-adjustable architecture
-	- infer.py: apply inference and store the predictions to be displayed on the web app Lastly, the dashboarding application is defined within a dedicated app folder: src/streamlit_app
+	* infer.py: apply inference and store the predictions to be displayed on the web app Lastly, the dashboarding application is defined within a dedicated app folder: src/streamlit_app

-### Changing interactive environment dependencies

-Initially we install a very minimal set of packages to keep the images small.
-However, you can add python and conda packages in `requirements.txt` and `environment.yml` to your heart's content.
-If you need more fine-grained control over your environment, please see [the documentation](https://renku.readthedocs.io/en/latest/user/advanced_interfaces.html#dockerfile-modifications).
+### Working with the peoject - Renku command automatization

 ## Project configuration